 While working with the Analytics View, you can:

 Switch between environments: at the top of the Analytics view, click the environment button and select the necessary environment: Development, Testing or Production.
-For more details about Alan environments, see Versions and environments.
+For more details about Alan AI environments, see Versions and environments.

 Filtering and comparing datasets¶

 By default, the Analytics View displays statistics for the whole project lifetime.
 To effectively analyze conversational data, you can filter available information and compare several subsets of data side by side.

 To the right of the initial dataset, click the plus icon to add a new data subset.

 At the top of the pane, provide a name for the created data subset.